2319.4 Procurement and Reporting of Independent Contractors

 Schools and Centers

-• The hiring manager is responsible for ensuring a Purchase Order request is created for all purchases from the independent contractor, including service fees and any business and travel expenses included in the agreement.
+• The school or center representative is responsible for ensuring a Purchase Order request is created for all purchases from the independent contractor, including service fees and any business and travel expenses included in the agreement.
 All payments, including payment for business and travel expenses, are tax reportable to the independent contractor and should be coded as such.
 Business and travel expenses should be included in the fee structure of the independent contractor.

-• The business administrator is responsible for receipting independent contractor invoices as required by BEN Financials in accordance to University procurement policies and procedures.
+• The schools or center representative is responsible for receipting independent contractor invoices as required by BEN Financials in accordance with University policies and procedures.

-• The hiring manager is responsible for forwarding any independent contractor contracts to Purchasing Services for review and signature.
+• The school or center representative is responsible for forwarding independent contractor contracts to Procurement Services for review and signature.

-• Human Resources is responsible for determining whether the individual should be engaged as an employee, managed through a personnel employment service, or contracted as an independent contractor based on the information provided in the completed Service Provider Questionnaire and Service Provider Evaluation Worksheet.
+• The Compliance Specialist is responsible for determining whether the individual should be engaged as an employee or as an independent contractor based on the information provided in the completed Service Provider Questionnaire and Service Provider Evaluation Worksheet.

-• Human Resources is responsible for communicating the classification decision to the hiring manager.
+• The Compliance Specialist is responsible for communicating the classification decision to the school or center representative.

-• Purchasing Services is responsible for coordinating supplier setup for each independent contractor and performing necessary due diligence upon supplier setup.
+• Procurement Services is responsible for coordinating supplier setup for each independent contractor and performing necessary due diligence upon supplier setup.

-• Purchasing Services is responsible for executing most contracts forwarded by the independent contractor, and/or determining if additional contract language (beyond the Purchase Order contract) or signatures are required by the University.
+• Procurement Services is responsible for executing most contracts and determining if the University requires additional contract language or signatures.

-• Purchasing Services is responsible for notifying the hiring manager when the independent contractor has been added to the supplier database.
+• Procurement Services is responsible for notifying the school or center representative when they have added the independent contractor to the supplier database.

 Policy

 The determination that an individual is an employee or independent contractor must be made prior to any business commitment with the individual and prior to the individual’s performance of service.
-Early determination ensures proper worker classification, that proper payment is provided, and taxes are withheld and reported appropriately.
+Early determination ensures proper worker classification, proper payment, and proper tax withholding and reporting.

-The Department of Labor as well as the Federal Tax Code define an independent contractor and/or employee.
-Improper classification of an employee as an independent contractor may subject the University to significant tax penalties as well as penalties under other federal regulations.
-It is imperative that common standards are applied in classification and contracting, and that each case is fully documented and auditable.
+The Department of Labor and the Internal Revenue Service both define an independent contractor and employee.
+Improper classification of an employee as an independent contractor may subject the University to significant fines and penalties.
+It is imperative to apply federal and state standards in worker classification, and that each case is fully documented and auditable.

-When engaging with an individual service provider, the following procedures must be adhered to:
+When engaging with an individual service provider, the procedures outlined in the Procedural Guide for Independent Contractors and Limited Engagements must be adhered to.

 Exclusions

-1. Current University, University of Pennsylvania Health System (UPHS) and any UPENN subsidiaries, faculty, staff, and students: Any current University, UPHS or subsidiary faculty, staff or students must be treated as employees for all work regardless of the source of payment (University funds, grant) – i.e., no individual may receive both W-2 and 1099 income from the University.
+1. Current University, Health System, and any subsidiary faculty, staff, or students must be treated as employees regardless of the source of payment (University funds, grant) – i.e., no individual may receive both W-2 and 1099 income from the University.

-2. Former University employees: If a former employee is providing a service that is the same as or similar to that of a current employee, he or she must be paid as an employee and not as an independent contractor.
+2. If a former employee is providing a service that is the same or similar to that of a current employee, they must be paid as an employee and not as an independent contractor.

-3. Tutors: Any individual working as a tutor, whether or not he or she is currently on the University payroll, must be treated as an employee.
+3. Any individual working as a tutor, whether or not they are currently on the University payroll, must be treated as an employee.

-4. Instructors: Any individual conducting workshops, classes, or seminars on University premises for any University department must be treated as an employee unless it is for a Limited Engagement as outlined in Policy #2319.3.
+4. Any individual conducting workshops, classes, or seminars on University premises for any University department must be treated as an employee unless it is for a Limited Engagement as outlined in Policy #2319.3 Limited Engagement Policy.